jlord/sheetsee-cache/docs.md

 The server-side version is built with [Node.js](http://www.nodejs.org) and you'll need to understand Node and be publishing to a server that runs Node.js apps.
 This version saves the data on the server so that the browser doesn't have to fetch from Google at every request, which can sometimes be slow.
 You can set when the cache expires.
 It also allows for offline development, huzzah!

+## The Short & Sweet

+1. Link to Sheetsee.js, jquery.js, mapbox.js, icanhas.js and d3.js in your HTML header.
+2. Create place holder divs in your HTML for any chart, map or table you want to have.
+3. Create templates for tables in <script> tags.
+4. Create a script tag that waits for the document to be read and then executes any of the map, chart or tables you've specified in it.
+5. Set it and forget.
+Now all you need to do is edit the spreadsheet and users will get the latest information everytime they visit.

 ## Getting Started

 This bit is the same for both client-side and server-side versions.